tayloraswift/swift-png/README.md

 ````swift
 PNGProperties › func deinterlace(raw_data:[UInt8]) -> [UInt8]?
 ````
-The scanlines passed in the scanline array must be in [ADAM7 order](https://en.wikipedia.org/wiki/Adam7_algorithm), and their sizes must agree with the bit depth and color type parameters passed through the `PNGProperties` struct.
+The scanlines passed in the scanline array must be in [ADAM7 order](https://en.wikipedia.org/wiki/Adam7_algorithm), and their sizes must agree with the bit depth and color format parameters passed through the `PNGProperties` struct.

 ### General